amarshall/dotfiles/README.markdown

   (since hopefully you know what machine you’re on then).
 - `c` command for quick switching to code projects (in multiple directories), with tab-completion.
+- On OS X Lion, includes a port of Bash’s copying of the current directory when opening a new tab in Terminal.app.

 ### Bash & ZSH ###
 - `extract` command to uncompress most common formats.